enram/vpts-csv/index.md

 ## Contribute

-Want to get involved in the development of VPTS-DP?
-Watch [the repository](https://github.com/enram/vpts-dp) to get notifications and participate in [issue discussions](https://github.com/enram/vpts-dp/issues).
+Questions?
+Suggestions?
+Contribute to the development of VPTS-DP by watching the [repository](https://github.com/enram/vpts-dp) and participating in [issue discussions](https://github.com/enram/vpts-dp/issues).